cknoll/sociogram/README.md

 Rudimentary toolkit to generate a sociogram.

-Some future teachers have to create [https://en.wikipedia.org/wiki/Sociogram] as part of their training.
+Some future teachers have to create a [Sociogram](https://en.wikipedia.org/wiki/Sociogram) as part of their training.
 The software support for this task seems to be suboptimal.
 This repo aims to mitigate the apparently suboptimal software support for this task.

 ![example image](example.png)